-Septem ber 30 , 2013

-Total Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Diservable Inputs (Level 2) Significant Unobservable Inputs (Level 3)

-Assets

-Interest rate swap contracts \$ 123 \$ \$ 123 \$ -

-Currency forward contracts 291 291 -

-Total assets recorded at fair value \$ 414 \$ \$ 414 \$

-Liabilities

-Interest rate swap contracts \$ (142) \$ \$ (142) \$ -

-Currency forward contracts (5,147) (5,147)

-Total liabilities recorded at fair value \$ (5,289) \$ \$ (5,289) \$

-June 30, 2 013

-Total Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)

-Assets

-Interest rate swap contracts \$ 344 \$ - \$ 344 \$ -

-Currency forward contracts 70 - 70 -

-Total assets recorded at fair value \$ 414 \$ \$ 414 \$

-Liabilities

-Interest rate swap contracts \$ (70) \$ - \$ (70) \$ -

-Currency forward contracts (203) (203)

-During the three months ended September 30, 2013 and September 30, 2012 there were no significant transfers in or out of Level 1, Level 2 and Level 3 classifications.

-The valuations of the derivatives intended to mitigate our interest rate and currency risk are determined using widely accepted valuation techniques, including discounted cash flow analysis on the expected cash flows of each instrument.
-This analysis utilizes observable market-based inputs, including interest rate curves, interest rate volatility, or spot and forward exchange rates, and reflects the contractual terms of these instruments, including the period to maturity.
+Total Quoted Prices in Active Markets for Identical Assets (Level 1) ignificant Other bservable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Assets Interest rate swap contracts \$ 142 \$ \$ 142 \$ Currency forward contracts 597 597 Total assets recorded at fair value \$ 739 \$ \$ 739 \$ Liabilities Interest rate swap contracts \$ (119) \$ \$ (119) \$ Currency forward contracts (4,298) (4,298) Total liabilities recorded at fair value \$ (4,417) \$ \$ (4,417) \$ June 30, 20 13 Total Quoted Prices in Active Markets for Identical Assets (Level 1) ignificant Other bservable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Assets Interest rate swap contracts \$ 344 \$ \$ 344 \$ Currency forward contracts 70 70 Total assets recorded at fair value \$ 414 \$ \$ 414 \$ Liabilities Interest rate swap contracts \$ (70) \$ \$ (70) \$ Currency forward contracts (203) (203) Total liabilities recorded at fair value \$ (273) \$ \$ (273) \$ volatility, or spot and forward exchange rates, and reflects the contractual terms of these instruments, including the period to maturity.
 We incorporate credit valuation adjustments to appropriately reflect both our own nonperformance risk and the respective counterparty's nonperformance risk in the fair value measurements.
 In adjusting the fair value of our derivative contracts for the effect of nonperformance risk, we have considered the impact of netting and any applicable credit enhancements.

+During the three and six months ended December 31, 2013 and December 31, 2012 there were no significant transfers in or out of Level 1, Level 2 and Level 3 classifications.

+The valuations of the derivatives intended to mitigate our interest rate and currency risk are determined using widely accepted valuation techniques, including discounted cash flow analysis on the expected cash flows of each instrument.
+This analysis utilizes observable market-based inputs, including interest rate curves, interest rate

 Although we have determined that the majority of the inputs used to value our derivatives fall within Level 2 of the fair value hierarchy, the credit valuation adjustments associated with our derivatives utilize Level 3 inputs, such as estimates of current credit spreads, to appropriately reflect both our own nonperformance risk and the respective counterparties' nonperformance risk in the fair value measurement.
-However, as of September 30, 2013, we have assessed the significance of the impact of the credit valuation adjustments on the overall valuation of our derivative positions and have determined that the credit valuation adjustments are not significant to the overall valuation of our derivatives.
+However, as of December 31, 2013, we have assessed the significance of the impact of the credit valuation adjustments on the overall valuation of our derivative positions and have determined that the credit valuation adjustments are not significant to the overall valuation of our derivatives.
 As a result, we have determined that our derivative valuations in their entirety are classified in Level 2 in the fair value hierarchy.

-As of September 30, 2013 and June 30, 2013, the carrying amounts of cash and cash equivalents, receivables, accounts payable, and other current liabilities approximated their estimated fair values.
+As of December 31, 2013 and June 30, 2013, the carrying amounts of cash and cash equivalents, receivables, accounts payable, and other current liabilities approximated their estimated fair values.
 We performed an evaluation of the estimated fair value of our debt and determined that the fair value approximates the carrying value of the liability as of June 30, 2013.
-As of September 30, 2013 the carrying value of our debt is \$270,000 and the fair value is \$275,353.
-Our debt is a variable rate debt instrument indexed to LIBOR that resets monthly.
+As of December 31, 2013 the carrying value of our debt was \$204,500 and the fair value was \$208,099.
+Our debt is a variable rate debt instrument indexed to LIBOR that resets periodically.
 The estimated fair value of our debt was determined using available market information based on recent trades or activity of debt instruments with substantially similar risks, terms and maturities, which fall within Level 2 under the fair value hierarchy.
 This estimated fair value may not be representative of actual values that could have been or will be realized in the future.